vishal-1344/lisa/README.md

 ### Relativistic, Self-Governing Dynamical Architecture
 *Built on a dual-timescale framework for manifold-stable adaptive control*

-> "Robust system performance is not only an outcome of error minimization, but rather the maintenance of a low-dimensional attracting manifold."
+> "Robust system performance is not only the outcome of error minimization, but rather the maintenance of a low-dimensional attracting manifold."

 ## Overview